kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 - the storage.
 Providing storage in such a system is not an easy feat.
 We want to make sure that each node can access all the data it needs and while on it we also want to make sure that several nodes can access data at the same time, while no user should be able to access data from somebody else (sensitive data, or data with licenses).
-And this is why there is a parallel filesystem in place.
+This is why there is a parallel filesystem in place.
 The different layers and spaces are easily explained from their use.

-Each node will have a SSD for the operating system and the basic programs needed, maybe you can also use this for temporary storage during computations
+Each node will have a SSD for the operating system and the basic programs needed, maybe you can also use this for temporary storage during computations.

 Next each user should have a home directory where the most important part of the project is stored and we need this available all the time on all the nodes, but this directory can be rather small.